fforrester/XDATCAR_extractor/README.md

 800K / run{j} / XDATCAR

 Variability in the number of runs per temperature is permitted, i.e. where i ≠ j

+However, currently all runs must have the following form run_{i} --> This will likely be changed in due course.

 ## Installation